-Here’s an example more grounded in current events.
-If you’re trying to convince a conservative of the merits of kneeling for the national anthem in protest, emphasize the traditional values around political and religious freedom, Willer suggests, “arguing that the founding fathers were deeply concerned with protecting our rights to social protest.”
+Here’s an example.
+If you’re trying to convince a conservative of the merits of kneeling for the national anthem in protest, emphasize the traditional values around political and religious freedom.
+Willer suggests, “arguing that the founding fathers were deeply concerned with protecting our rights to social protest.”
 (Though he hasn’t used this argument in his tests, directly.)

 “For instance, the loyalty message argued that Trump ‘has repeatedly behaved disloyally towards our country to serve his own interests’ and that ‘during the Vietnam War, he dodged the draft to follow his father into the development business,’” Feinberg and his co-author write in the study.

 Feinberg found a similar effect when framing an argument against Clinton in terms of fairness, a liberal moral foundation.
 The fairness argument mentioned “while so many Americans have suffered during the recent recession that the Wall Street Banks helped cause, Clinton has accepted millions of dollars from them in exchange for giving a few speeches” and claimed Clinton “is willing to sacrifice fairness and equality to achieve her own goals.’”

 Liberal participants who were shown this argument felt colder toward Clinton, and indicated they were less likely to vote for her.